 To illustrate the use of Goodness of fit statistics for Qualitative Response models, we will consider the following model:

-The dependent variable takes the value of 1 in case of loan default and 0 if the person does not default.
-We will consider two independent variables of income and credit debt.
+Hence, the dependent variable takes the value of 1 in case of loan default and 0 if the person does not default.
+We will consider two independent variables income and credit debt.
 Using Logit and Probit models, we can analyse the effect of income and credit debt on the probability of loan default.

 Results of Logit Model

-The Logit and Probit models are estimated using the Maximum-Likelihood technique.
+The Logit and Probit models are estimated using the Maximum Likelihood technique.
 Here, we will present the results of the Logit model only.
-The associated likelihood functions and derivation of marginal effects are available there as well.
+The associated likelihood functions and derivation of marginal effects are available in the Logit and Probit Models.

 The important thing to note here is that the coefficients do not show the effect of these variables on the probability of loan default.
 Instead, they show the relationship between variables and log-odds.
-The log-odds interpretation does not make much economic sense in this form.
+However, the log-odds interpretation does not make much economic sense in this form.
 We can only ascertain whether the coefficients are significant or not.
-Hence, we calculate the “Marginal Effects” after estimation:
+Hence, we calculate the “Marginal Effects” after estimation.

 Marginal Effects